 What is SEER and HSPF?

-SEER is an efficiency guideline for air conditioners, and the higher the number, the more efficient it is.
+SEER is an efficiency scale for air conditioners, and the bigger the number, the more efficient it is.
 The difference between 23.5 and 26 is not great however, and the efficiency varies depending on the model.
 On the other hand, HSPF is a rating system that stands for "heating seasonal performance factor" and is designed to grade heat pumps.
 It tells you how efficient the equipment is at heating.
-You can tell from these examples that as far as energy effiency goes, air conditioners are mostly equal, if not a little better depending on the system you choose.
+You can tell from these examples that as far as energy effiency goes, air conditioners are mostly equal, if not superior depending on the system you choose.
 The largest difference between the two is that heat pumps can also heat your home while an AC cannot.

 Does climate matter for heat pumps?

 Heat pumps are much more effective in warmer climates with mild winters, save for some integrated systems that use heat pumps as an auxiliary, such as with a geothermal system.
-We recommend a consultation with a NATE certified HVAC pro who has experience in your region before getting your heart set on a heat pump.
+We encourage you to consult with a NATE certified HVAC pro who has experience in your region before getting your heart set on a heat pump.
 If the equipment just isn't right for your area, you could have unnecessarily high electric bills.
-Once the temperature sinks too low, it's near impossible for the heat pump to draw heat out of the air and it may never warm your home to the temperature you set.
+Once the temperature sinks too low, it's difficult for the heat pump to draw heat out of the air and it may never reach the temperature set by your thermostat.
 This means you could unknowingly begin running your heat pump non-stop or switching on emergency heat 24/7 during colder months which drives your energy consumption through the roof.

 How does a heat pump compare with a furnace?